microsoft/TemplateStudio/docs/projectTypes/navigationpane.md

 </Page>
 ```

 We are going to associate the `HeaderContext` to the ViewModel of the page in order to use the Command.
 We will do this from the code of the page.
-If you are using CodeBehind, you can associate the `HeaderContext` with `this`.

 ```csharp
 public MainPage()